silvester/ReverseOAuth2/README.md

 Demo
 ----
 Minimum rights are used.
 If you feel intimidated revoke the rights.
+Click the login button.

 Github: http://reverseform.modo.si/oauth-github